bennyhuo/KotlinBlogTranslation/original/Kotlin M11 is Out!.md

 <p></p>
 {% endraw %}

-You get an instance of <code>KClass&lt;MyClass&gt;</code>, which you can introspect, e.g. get its properties.
+You get an instance of `KClass&lt;MyClass&gt;`, which you can introspect, e.g. get its properties.
 See more in the [user docs](http://kotlinlang.org/docs/reference/reflection.html#class-references) .
 ### Compatibility with Java Reflection APIs

 Kotlin reflection API works both for Kotlin and Java classes, and you can “convert” from Kotlin to Java reflection objects and back.
-For example, you can say <code>kClass.java</code> and get a <code>java.lang.Class</code> instance, and vice versa: <code>jlClass.kotlin</code> gives you a <code>KClass</code> instance.
+For example, you can say `kClass.java` and get a `java.lang.Class` instance, and vice versa: `jlClass.kotlin` gives you a `KClass` instance.
 ## @Nullable and @NotNull in Java

-As always, Java interop is a big priority for us, and this time we are improving on the <em>platform types</em> feature we shipped in [M9](http://blog.jetbrains.com/kotlin/2014/10/m9-is-here/) : now the compiler issues warnings on misuse of Java values annotated as <code>@Nullable</code> and <code>@NotNull</code>.
+As always, Java interop is a big priority for us, and this time we are improving on the <em>platform types</em> feature we shipped in [M9](http://blog.jetbrains.com/kotlin/2014/10/m9-is-here/) : now the compiler issues warnings on misuse of Java values annotated as `@Nullable` and `@NotNull`.
 This is not as strict as it used to be before M9, but it doesn’t break as often either.
 Next step would be to issue Java nullability errors in a safe way (so that an error can always be fixed reasonably), and this is planned for the next milestone.
 ## Android Extensions

 Good news for Android users: M11 brings a useful extension that makes Android development in Kotlin easier.
-We all know about <code>findViewById()</code>.
+We all know about `findViewById()`.
 It is a notorious source of bugs and unpleasant code which is hard to read and support.
-In Java the way around this problem is through libraries such as [ButterKnife](http://jakewharton.github.io/butterknife/) and [AndroidAnnotations](http://androidannotations.org) , which rely on [JSR 269](https://jcp.org/aboutJava/communityprocess/mrel/jsr269/index2.html) , but it is a <code>javac</code>-specific API and is not supported in Kotlin (yet).
+In Java the way around this problem is through libraries such as [ButterKnife](http://jakewharton.github.io/butterknife/) and [AndroidAnnotations](http://androidannotations.org) , which rely on [JSR 269](https://jcp.org/aboutJava/communityprocess/mrel/jsr269/index2.html) , but it is a `javac`-specific API and is not supported in Kotlin (yet).
-Since M11, Kotlin has its own solution to the <code>findViewById()</code> problem, which does not require JSR 269: the new <code>kotlin-android-extensions</code> plugin for the Kotlin compiler allows you to access views in a type-safe way with <strong>zero</strong> extra user code (no annotations or other such things) and <strong>no runtime libraries required</strong>.
+Since M11, Kotlin has its own solution to the `findViewById()` problem, which does not require JSR 269: the new `kotlin-android-extensions` plugin for the Kotlin compiler allows you to access views in a type-safe way with <strong>zero</strong> extra user code (no annotations or other such things) and <strong>no runtime libraries required</strong>.
 To use this extension, you need to enable it in your Gradle build and install an extension plugin into your IDE.
 See more [here](http://kotlinlang.org/docs/tutorials/android-plugin.html) .
 ## IntelliJ IDEA Support